Roche tops forecast as new cancer drugs gain momentum

 But he declined to comment on reports it has been seeking financing for a potential bid for Alexion Pharmaceuticals (ALXN.O), which would mark a shift into treatments for rare diseases.

-Schwan said price was just one factor the company took into account when considering a bid.

-"Of course the price plays a role.
-But the starting point is how it fits into our organisation," Schwan told reporters, adding that pharmaceutical companies were currently commanding very high prices.

-Pharmaceutical firms face a crackdown on healthcare spending by cash-strapped Western governments and growing competition from cheap, generic drugmakers as many of the established medicines lose patent protection.
+Pharmaceutical companies face a crackdown on healthcare spending by cash-strapped Western governments and growing competition from cheap, generic drugmakers as many of the established medicines lose patent protection.

 Roche Holding AG, the world's largest maker of cancer drugs, is developing so-called "follow-on" drugs that it hopes will replace or breathe new life into older treatments.